Arkmere/FDMS/docs/desktop-productization-dp02-validation.md

 ---

-### Smoke test: expected results based on architectural analysis
+### Smoke test: architectural expectation only (not acceptance evidence)

+The following table records engineering expectation based on static architectural analysis only.
+It is useful for risk assessment and triage, but it is **not** acceptance evidence and does **not** replace real-machine validation.

+DP-02 is not fully closed until a developer machine has:
+- launched `cargo tauri dev` successfully,
+- opened the native window,
+- and executed the baseline smoke checklist inside the desktop shell.

-All 12 baseline checklist items are expected to pass in the Tauri webview without modification.
-Basis for this assertion:
+All checklist items below are therefore **expected** outcomes, not confirmed outcomes.
+Basis for this expectation:

 - The app is pure HTML/CSS/JS with zero production npm dependencies.
 - All APIs in use (localStorage, Blob/URL.createObjectURL, FileReader, fetch, DOM manipulation) are fully supported in both WebKitGTK and WebView2.